Whon1980-DL/doraex_app/README.md

 ![Profile Registration with existing profile](documentation/readme_images/profile_registration_exiting_customer.png)

 * Gadget cards
     * As soon as user visit the page they are greet with welcome message and cards of gadgets that depict their attractive short descriptions with price tags.
 Multiple cards are display on one page to make an impact.
-User also have an option of viewing by catergory whihc help them desin what is best what to try.
+User also have an option of viewing by category which help them design what is best what to try.
 User are allowed to view each gadget in detail once click view.
     * Gadgets are paginated to display 6 gadgets per page

 ![Gadget Cards](documentation/readme_images/gadget_cards.png)